dr-riz/interviews/paytm/WeblogChallenge-master/README.md

 - Messy (ie real) data
 - Understanding data transformation
 This is not a pass or fail test, we want to hear about your challenges and your successes with this particular problem.

+## Challenges faced
+- data handling with the syntax of pig latin